nosas/blog/toonvision/classification/article.md

 I increased the learning rate for all flattened optimizers and plotted the loss scores and accuracies again, but didn't see much improvement.
 Additional callbacks, such as the learning rate scheduler, could be used to gradually decrease the learning rate and improve the model's performance.
 Adding *momentum* to the SGD optimizer could also help the model reach global loss minimums and learn more effectively.
-If really wanted to get a feel for the proper optimizer, we should try different learning rates, utilize Keras' callbacks, and tweak the hyperparameters.
+To find the best optimizer we should try different learning rates, utilize Keras' callbacks, and tweak the hyperparameters.
 However, this is beyond the scope of the article.

 Optimizers with low performance (`Adadelta`, `Adagrad`, `Ftrl`, and `SGD`) were eliminated from consideration.